meghorikawa/DH4CL/README.md

 # DH4CL
 A project for my Digital Humanities for Computational Linguistics Course from Sommer 2022 semester dealing with a lexicon approach for Affect analysis.
-I plan to continue this project by fine-tuning a model to identify affective states in Japanese text.
+I plan to continue this project by fine-tuning a transformer to identify affective states in Japanese text.

 ![alt text](https://github.com/meghorikawa/DH4CL/blob/main/affectivescores.png)